This is the most comprehensive collection of world music chart information

 Every entry includes a complete list of the charts that it featured in, and a complete

 list of original sources is provided.
-There is a complete list of the songs that were
+There is also a complete list of the songs that were

-USA, UK and some other countries.
+USA, UK and a range of other countries.
 The site also supplies answers to the questions

 of who were the world's greatest